Vesterberg/EasyEthminingFull/README.md

 # EthminerBatchscripts

+Install CUDA from https://developer.nvidia.com/cuda-downloads for nvida GPU cards or AMD drivers for AMD GPUs

+Transaction commands cannot be turned into a .bat file.
+You have to manually edit the target address and then copy&paste the command from "Geth console transaction command example.txt".

 Extract the .zip file under your c:\ drive to prevent the windows 260 character file path limitation

 Binaries are included but feel free to replace them with binaries from the cpp-ethereum and go-ethereum releases